MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 In addition to profiles based on templates, you will be able to add a profiles based on the **Settings catalog** to your policy sets.
 The **Settings catalog** is a list of all the settings you can configure.
 To create a policy set in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Devices** > **Policy sets** > **Policy sets** > **Create**.
 For more information, see [Use policy sets to group collections of management objects](../fundamentals/policy-sets.md) and [Use the settings catalog to configure settings on Windows and macOS devices - preview](../configuration/settings-catalog.md).

-### Use the EnrollmentProfileName property when creating a filter for Android Enterprise<!-- 10022750 idready -->
+### Use the EnrollmentProfileName property when creating a filter for Android Enterprise<!-- 10022750  -->

 In Endpoint Manager, you can create [filters](filters.md) to target devices based on different properties, including device name, manufacturer, and more.
 On iOS/iPadOS and Windows 10 and newer devices, you can create a filter using the enrollment profile name.
 The enrollment profile name property will be available for Android Enterprise devices.